zhoyoyo/lede-svg-with-d3/README.md

 ## Preparation

 1. Create a basic html page.
 If you don't know how, refers to Soma’s tutorial: [How to create and host a web pages on Github](https://jonathansoma.com/fancy-github/github-pages/).
-For this tutorial, you can use `index.html` as a starter.
+For this tutorial, we will use `index.html` as a starter.

 2. Add the d3 library to the page.
 For the purpose of this demo, we are loading the entire D3 library in one Javascript (js) file.
 Add the following script to your HTML markup.